Derogations, Democratic Backsliding, and International Human Rights During the COVID-19 Pandemic

 human rights, international law, pandemic, derogation, democratic backsliding

 There is an old adage, more recently quoted by John F. Kennedy, that crisis is danger combined with opportunity.
 The COVID-19 pandemic certainly was a health crisis.
 According to the World Health Organization, there were over 770 million cases and 7 million deaths attributed to the virus globally (World Health Organization, 2023).
 Governments around the world had the opportunity to misuse emergency provisions during the pandemic to consolidate power and repress their peoples.
 Some states took up this opportunity.
 Angola, for example, used military and police personnel to impose lockdown policies.
 While enforcing these policies, police killed at least seven people early in the pandemic, most of whom were children (Al Jazeera, 2020).
-Amnesty International condemned the killings, commenting that, “A state of emergency is no excuse for such outrageous human rights violations” (Amnesty International, 2020b).
+Amnesty International condemned the killings, commenting that, “A state of emergency is no excuse for such outrageous human rights violations” (Amnesty International, 2020).

-While research has explored democratic backsliding during the pandemic and government repression (Grasse et al., 2021), its effect on human rights (Adhikari et al., 2024) and the behavior of backsliding states within international organizations (IOs) (Meyerrose & Nooruddin, 2023), we know less about how backsliding impacts engagement with international human rights treaties.
+While research explores democratic backsliding during the pandemic and government repression (Grasse et al., 2021), its effect on human rights (Adhikari et al., 2024) and the behavior of backsliding states within international organizations (IOs) (Meyerrose & Nooruddin, 2023), we know less about how backsliding impacts engagement with international human rights treaties.
 This study extends research by exploring the dynamics between democratic backsliding, international legal behavior, and human rights.
 We ask: did backsliding states abuse states of emergency and international human rights law during the pandemic?
 While some scholars warned of the risk of emergency powers leading to abuse (Scheinin, 2020), we do not yet know if derogations increased the risk of human rights abuse during the pandemic.

-Our findings make two main contributions to the literatures on human rights, international law, and democratic backsliding.
+Our findings make two main contributions to the literature on human rights, international law, and democratic backsliding.
 First, we find that international legal mechanisms such as derogations did provide some protection against human rights abuses during the pandemic, even in states experiencing democratic backsliding.
 This finding speaks to scholarship on international legal compliance (Conrad & Ritter, 2019; Hillebrecht, 2014), showing that treaty actions that allow for temporary suspension of legal obligations do not always contribute to more violations and abuse.
 Second, our results show that democratic backsliding states are still interested in appearing as legitimate members of the international community, take actions to protect their reputations, and project transparency to international audiences during times of crises.
 These results have important implications for how the international community may be able to prevent further autocratization in backsliding states.

 Below, we first explore the purpose of derogations in international law and the landscape of backsliding states at the start of the pandemic.
 We then elaborate on our expectations regarding state transparency and the use of international mechanisms during the pandemic.
 After testing these expectations, we conclude with implications for the study of international law and democratic backsliding.